Manila galleon: Discovery of the route

+Spain's presence in the Philippines came from a desire to compete with Portugal for control of the spice trade.
+Between 1500 and 1530, the Portuguese crown worked to replace Middle Eastern and Venetian traders as the principal transporter of lucrative spices, conquering Goa in 1510 and making contact with the Maluku Islands in modern Indonesia in 1515.
 In 1521, a Spanish expedition led by Ferdinand Magellan sailed west across the Pacific using the westward trade winds.
 The expedition discovered the Mariana Islands and the Philippines and claimed them for Spain.
 Although Magellan was killed by natives commanded by Lapulapu during the battle of Mactan in the Philippines, one of his ships, the Victoria, made it back to Spain by continuing westward.